 SLIP source is assessed based on the trigger at Ashwell gauging station on the Rhee.
-Flow here was below the trigger for 54 days during 2018-19.
-During this time, our AIM score was +21.36 MI and our normalised AIM score was +2.68, suggesting that we abstracted on average, 0.4 MI/d more than the rolling AIM baseline each day the trigger was in effect.
-The normalised AIM score is high as we are not always asked to cut back abstraction by the EA and there is a two day grace period on the SLIP licence in which to implement a reduction.
-As a result, there is the potential to generate a large normalised AIM score, by abstracting significantly over the AIM trigger for a short period of time, but without having been asked to cut back abstraction by the EA as per the licence condition.
-This happened in 2018-19 and will require better management in future years to achieve a good normalised AIM score.
+Flow here was below the trigger for 42 days during 2019-20.
+During this time, our AIM score was -108.77 MI and our normalised AIM score was -1.77, suggesting that we abstracted on average 2.59 MI/d less than the rolling AIM baseline each day the trigger was in effect.
+The negative figure signifies an improved performance as average abstraction was lower than the baseline.
+The figures for the previous annual assessment (2018/19) were high in comparison at +21.36 Ml and a normalised AIM score of +2.68.
+The large normalised AIM score was generated in 2018/19 because we abstracted significantly over the AIM trigger for a short period of time without having been asked by the EA to cut back abstraction as per the licence condition.
+There is also a two-day grace period on the SLIP licence in which to implement a reduction.
+This suggests that the source has been managed more effectively this year (2019/20), as a good normalised AIM score was generated.

-The AIM trigger was active in the Dour catchment, based on the flow at Crabble Mill, for 37 days during 2018-19.
-The AIM performance during this period was -176.49 Ml and our normalised AIM performance was -0.73.
-This equates to a daily outperformance of 4.77 Ml/d compared to historic drought periods.
-This good performance was largely due to the decision to switch off BUCM for extended periods when the flow constraint was in effect.
+The AIM trigger was active in the Dour catchment, based on the flow at Crabble Mill, for 72 days during 2019-20.
+The AIM performance during this period was -203.04 MI and our normalised AIM performance was -0.43.
+This equates to a daily outperformance of 2.82 MI/d compared to historic drought periods.